jonkatz2/jonkatz2.github.io/assets/blog/blogposts/dynamicIconsShiny/2017-08-09-Dynamic-Icons-In-Shiny.md

 actionLink(inputId="showcountries", label="Countries", icon("caret-right"))
 ```

-This is easy R code to write, but because shiny won't let us add an id to the inline icon element referencing the icon directly with jquery is not possible.
+This is easy R code to write, but referencing the icon directly with jquery is not possible because shiny won't let us add an id to the inline icon element.
 Sure, we could locate it with a few extra portions of jquery selection, but for the beginner (I'm a jquery beginner) I think it is easier to just write raw HTML and include an id for the icon:

 ```r